Aakash Repeater Courses

 Answer:

-Naphthalene balls disappear with time without leaving any solid because it can sublimise and directly converts into the gaseous state without leaving any solid.
+Naphthalene balls disappear with time without leaving any solid because they can sublimate and directly convert into the gaseous state without leaving any solid.

 Answer:

-Perfumes contain a volatile solvent which diffuses very faster and due to this, we can get the smell of perfume sitting several meters away.
+Perfumes contain a volatile solvent which diffuses very quickly and due to this, we can get the smell of perfume sitting several meters away.

 Answer: